ian/hybrid/README.md

 	name: "Basic Agent",
 	model: openrouter("x-ai/grok-4"),
 	instructions:
 		"You are a XMTP agent that responds to messages and reactions.
-Try and be as conversational as possible."
+Be conversational."
 })

-// We don't want the agent to respond to every message, this shows how to filter for only replies. const replyOnlyFilter: MessageListenerConfig["filter"] = async ({ message }) => {
-	const isReply = message.contentType.typeId === "reply"

-	if (isReply) {
-		return true
-	}

-	return false
-}

-agent.listen({
+// Only process text messages that start with @agent and are not from self await agent.listen({
 	port: process.env.PORT || "8454",
-	filter: replyOnlyFilter
+	filters: [filter.isText, filter.not(filter.fromSelf), filter.startsWith("@agent")]
 })
 ```